 But with technologically innovative products and techniques, the body can now be displayed because it can be made normative: plucked, waxed, lipo-ed, “done.”
 The airbrushed body, in short, has moved from the pages of Playboy out into the world, and everyone, given a certain amount of disposable income (or a sob story capable of getting them on Extreme Makeover), can have one.

 It should be noted in support of my comparison with the Victorians that today’s depilitated woman evokes that era’s ideal of the girl-woman.
-Think of Lewis Carroll’s photos of nude pre-adolescent girls and John Ruskin’s alleged terror at the sight of his wife’s public hair.
+Think of Lewis Carroll’s photos of nude pre-adolescent girls and John Ruskin’s alleged terror at the sight of his wife’s pubic hair.
 Indeed, this hairless ideal has extended from women to men.
 Young men wax away their hair, too, and if they can’t stand the pain or afford the procedure, they shave.
 They want the body featured on an Abercrombie & Fitch shopping bag (see last column).
 If you’ve never heard of a 17-year-old boy shaving his chest, go into any high school and ask around.
 You’ll find that half these kids wield Lady Bic razors as easily as baseball bats or at least Frisbees.

 I’m not objecting to body service, mind you.
 If you’ve never had a massage you don’t know the pleasure of having someone knead you for an hour as though you were a piece of clay destined to become the next Venus de Milo.
 It’s also true that waxing is an extremely benign and efficacious way to get rid of unwanted hair — no prickly stubble, no nicks or gashes, just some short-lived pain, nowhere near as bad as childbirth.
 But the cost of body service is considerable, as is the time required for it.
 Moreover, as with everything that involves the self, it is potentially addictive.
 Tending the esthetic needs of the body can become a full-time occupation, growing more elaborate and extensive as the body ages, since it takes more effort and ingenuity to resist time’s sickle.
 It’s easy to spend $300 for about three hours worth of service, which then has to be repeated in 10 days’ time.
 And that’s not counting the nooks and crannies. • 22 April 2008